pigskins65/sstv.roku/README.md

 Thanks to jayjays66 and fog.

-1.1.3 Feb-5-2017
+1.1.3 Feb-5-2017:
-Removed MS
+Removed MS,
-Updated server entry for MMA
+Updated server entry for MMA,
-Added channel numbers to channel list
+Added channel numbers to channel list,
 Added new EU servers